 Requirements are a list of characteristics a software product needs to have.
 These “characteristics” can be grouped into:

-As per Guide to the Business Analysis Body of Knowledge (BABOK) version 3.0, a business requirement is a representation of goals, objectives, and outcomes that describe why a company initiates a project and how the success of this project will be assessed.
+As per Guide to the Business Analysis Body of Knowledge (BABOK) version 3.0, a business requirement is a representation of goals, objectives, and outcomes that describe why a company initiates a project and how it assesses the success of this project.

 A business requirement summarizes the features and functions your product requires to satisfy end-user needs or run a business process in a new way.

-The BABOK 3.0 defines a functional requirement denote characteristics that a solution must have in terms of behavior and information management.
+The BABOK 3.0 defines a functional requirement as a characteristic a solution must have regarding behavior and information management.

-Example: “Users need to be divided into separate user roles (customer, reseller, administrator) with different levels of access”
+An example of a functional requirement: “We need to divide users into separate user roles (customer, reseller, administrator) with different levels of access”

-Non-functional requirements (also called quality of service requirements) do not relate directly to the product’s functionality and behavior.
-Instead, they define what makes the product effective and what qualities it should have (e.g. how secure/usable/scalable the solution is).
+Non-functional requirements (or quality of service requirements) do not relate directly to the product’s functionality and behavior.
+Instead, they define what makes the product effective and what qualities it should have (e.g., how secure/usable/scalable the solution is).

-How to Gather Requirements for IT Projects: Best Practices and Techniques
+How to Gather Product Requirements for IT Projects: Best Practices and Techniques

 Requirements gathering is a collaborative process of exchanging knowledge, ideas, and preferences between project stakeholders, business analysts, and tech people.
-But to keep such discussions productive and result-oriented, you need to keep the conversations well-scoped and structured.
+But to maintain such discussions productive and result-oriented, you must keep the conversations well-scoped and structured.

 To do so, follow these requirement gathering best practices:

-- Define roles: Determine who will need to participate in the requirement gathering process.
-Typically, you will need to engage business leaders, department heads, end-users, and delivery teams (developers, BA, testers, designers, and customer support).
-But depending on your project, you might also need to elicit requirements from your contractors, investors, suppliers, or organizations you partner with.
+- Define roles: Determine the participants of the requirement gathering process.
+Typically, you’ll need to engage business leaders, department heads, end-users, and delivery teams (developers, BA, project managers, testers, designers, and customer support).
+Depending on your project, you may also need to elicit requirements from contractors, investors, suppliers, or partner organizations.

-- Have regular communication: Hold discussion sessions with stakeholders to determine their product development goals, changes they’d like to see, and challenges they’d like to solve.
-Ensure requirements remain relevant by collecting feedback from stakeholders throughout the whole product development process.
+- Regularly communicate: Hold discussion sessions with stakeholders to determine their product development goals, changes they’d like to see, and challenges they’d like to solve.
+Ensure requirements remain relevant by collecting stakeholders’ feedback throughout the product development process.

 - Maintain clear records: Condense your requirements into short, unambiguous sentences (like user stories) and approve them with all stakeholders.

-- Provide shared understanding: Communicate requirements clearly with the team so that everyone understands what each requirement entails.
-As you go through each iteration, make sure you refine requirements with the team, based on the new feedback or changes in market conditions.
+- Provide shared understanding: Communicate requirements clearly with the team so everyone understands each requirement.
+As you go through each iteration, refine requirements with the team based on the new feedback or changes in market conditions.

-- Apply requirement gathering techniques: Align and cooperate with stakeholders, users, and tech specialists more efficiently by holding well-structured interviews, workshops, surveys, and more.
+- Apply business analysis techniques for requirements gathering: Align and cooperate with stakeholders, users, and tech specialists more efficiently by holding well-structured interviews, workshops, surveys, and more.

 Techniques for gathering requirements can significantly enhance and accelerate the elicitation process.
 Amongst the most popular requirements-gathering techniques are: